-In the majority of cases (up to 95%) bleeding originates from the Kiesselbach plexus of Little’s area.
-In a minority of cases the bleeding arises in the posterior nasal cavity and are said to arise from Woodruff's plexus.
+In the majority of cases (up to 95%), bleeding originates from the Kiesselbach plexus of Little’s area.
+In a minority of cases, the bleeding arises in the posterior nasal cavity and is said to originate from Woodruff's plexus.
 These tend to bleed profusely and are more difficult to control.

 The majority of nosebleeds will settle with conservative management.

 Note: If the patient is haemodynamically unstable a full ABCDE assessment and resuscitation should be initiated.

 Patients should be advised to sit leaning forward (ideally over a sink, which avoids swallowing or aspiration of blood) and to pinch the nasal nares (the soft part of the nose) for 10-20 minutes.
 If available, ice packs can be placed on the neck/forehead (resulting in vasoconstriction of supplying vessels) or ice cubes may be sucked.
 Patients should be encouraged to spit out any blood that accumulates in the mouth; remember that blood is an emetic and accumulation of blood in the stomach will cause nausea and vomiting.

 If conservative measures fail to control bleeding, the patient should be referred to ENT (or an experienced A+E physician).
 At this point, it is advisable to obtain IV access and send bloods including an FBC, clotting screen (if on an anticoagulant or has liver disease or known coagulopathy) and group and save even in the haemodynamically stable patient.